 In the past year, Sterlite Power has achieved several significant milestones that will help to advance India's energy transition.
 One of the biggest milestones was the successful completion of its largest green energy corridor project - Lakadia Vadodara Transmission Project Limited (LVTPL).
 The project aims to deliver more than 5000 MW of power from RE-rich regions of Bhuj and Kutch to the national grid - a step towards accelerating India's transition towards a greener economy.
 Built with an investment of ₹ 2,024 crores, this inter-state transmission connects the 765/400 kV substation at Lakadia to Vadodara through a 335 km long 765 kV double-circuit transmission line.
-With 812 towers spanning seven districts in Gujarat, this power transmission corridors built in India till date.
+With 812 towers spanning seven districts in Gujarat, this power transmission corridor is also one of the largest transmission corridors built in India till date.
 Additionally, it forms a critical part of the world's largest 30,000 MW hybrid renewable energy park coming up in Kutch.

-True to our commitment of completing complex projects on world's largest 30,000 MW hybrid renewable energy park or before schedule, Sterlite Power achieved the successful coming up in Kutch. commissioning of the 400 kV Banaskantha, Kansari, and Vadavi Transmission line in Gujarat.
-The transmission line This year also witnessed Sterlite Power's foray into Rajasthan. was completed 4 months ahead of schedule, effectively The Company was awarded the Package G order, under decongesting the existing transmission network in the region.
-Phase III.
-The project will serve as a critical link in evacuating This critical transmission line not only enables the evacuation 20 GW of renewable power from Rajasthan's Renewable of 1,000 MW of renewable power from Bhuj to the national Energy Zones (REZ) to the national grid and forms an integral grid but also augments the state's power transmission part of the Ministry of Power's roadmap for integration of 500 capacity, supporting Gujarat's goal of establishing over GW RE.
-Sterlite Power will construct a 350 kms, 765 kV 67 GW of renewable energy by 2030.

-transmission corridor from Fatehgarh III to Beawar, enabling the evacuation of renewable power generated in Fatehgarh, Bhadla, and Ramgarh areas.
+This year also witnessed Sterlite Power's foray into Rajasthan.
+The Company was awarded the Package G order, under Phase III.
+The project will serve as a critical link in evacuating 20 GW of renewable power from Rajasthan's Renewable Energy Zones (REZ) to the national grid and forms an integral part of the Ministry of Power's roadmap for integration of 500 GW RE.
+Sterlite Power will construct a 350 kms, 765 kV transmission corridor from Fatehgarh III to Beawar, enabling the evacuation of renewable power generated in Fatehgarh, Bhadla, and Ramgarh areas.
 This project follows our successful commissioning of the Lakadia-Vadodara green energy transmission project in Gujarat, highlighting our commitment to reliable and sustainable power transmission across India.